Greece To Build New Camps After Migrant Surge: Minister - UrduPoint

 Mitarachi said the camps would host asylum seekers who arrived after March 1, when Turkey announced it would no longer prevent people from trying to cross into the European Union.

-Residents of a Serres town rumoured to host one of the camps staged protests earlier this week and local officials declared their opposition to the plan.
+Residents of a town in the Serrres region rumoured to host one of the camps staged protests earlier this week and local officials declared their opposition to the plan.

 Over 1,700 migrants have landed on Lesbos and four other Aegean islands from Turkey over the past week, adding to the 38,000 already crammed into abysmal and overstretched refugee centres.